AngusJohnson/Image32/ReadMe.txt

-Image32 is a compact 2D graphics library written in Delphi Pascal.
+Image32 is a 2D graphics library written in Delphi Pascal.
 It provides an extensive range of image manipulation functions.
 It also includes a polygon renderer for line and polygon drawing.
 The renderer supports a range of brush filling options including tiled images, and linear and radial gradient fills.

-Version: 1.23
+Version: 1.24
-Uploaded: 16 September 2019
+Uploaded: 26 September 2019
 Freeware for both open source and commercial applications released under Boost Software License - see https://www.boost.org/LICENSE_1_0.txt Copyright © 2019 Angus Johnson